goblimey/rplidar_sdk_go/README.md

 In your Go projects directory you now have github.com/goblimey/rplidar_sdk_go and within that a directory lib.

-Copy the C++ library that you built earlier into the lib directory.
+Take the C++ library that you built earlier and copy it into the lib directory.

 Now you can build the Go wrapper and the applications:

     $ go install github.com/goblimey/rplidar_sdk_go/simple_grabber_go
     $ go install github.com/goblimey/rplidar_sdk_go/ultra_simple_go
+    $ go install github.com/goblimey/rplidar_sdk_go/grabanddraw

 Run the applications something like this:

-    $ simple_grabber_go    # using default settings

-or
+    $ grabanddraw -f scan.png   # grab a scan and draw it in scan.png.

+or you can run it in verbose

-    $ simple_grabber_go -v /dev/ttyUSB0 115200
+    $ grabanddraw -v -f=scan.png -port=/dev/ttyUSB1 -speed=96000

-On Windows the default port is COM3.
+On Linux the default port is /dev/ttyUSB0 and the default speed is .

 The -v option turn on verbose mode, which producing lots of tracing messages.